Financial-Times/origami/libraries/o-brand/README.md

 Brands include:

--  master: FT branding for public ft.com sites and affiliates.
+-  core: FT branding for public ft.com sites and affiliates.
 -  internal: Style suitable for internal products, tools, and documentation.
 -  whitelabel: Base, structural styles only.

+_Note: [The "master" brand has been deprecated](https://github.com/Financial-Times/origami/issues/243), use the "core" brand instead._

 ### Variant